dmxocean/synthesisOne/Questions.md

   5.1.
 Can you define "superior" and "slighly lower" 5.2 Do ALL "Translation" type tasks have "ProofReading" or "SpotCheck" tasks asigned after them?
 6. Are "SpotCheck" and "ProofReading" tasks ONLY asigned in tandem with "Translation" or "PostEditing" tasks?
 Or can they be asigned by themselves.
+7. Can "ProofReading" tasks apply to multiple translation tasks?
+If so how do we know which?
+8. The translator specialties are implicit, not explicit, right?
+As in: a translator specializes in something by having worked a lot on that
+9. How important is the rule of "The translator’s quality can be slightly lower if the ProofReading is done by a superior." for "Translation" tasks.